 Students have a right to three meetings with the supervisor, the first of which should be before the Christmas break, when the supervisor will normally draw up some reading suggestions for the break.
 In addition, each student will be required to attend a formal Research Progress meeting in April or May with their supervisor and, normally, one other member of staff.
-At least one week prior to that meeting, students should submit to their supervisor both an annotated Table of Contents, together with a section of writing of at least 2000 words.
+At least one week prior to that meeting, students should submit to their supervisor an annotated Table of Contents, together with a section of writing of at least 2000 words.
 The purpose of the meeting is to promote discussion of ongoing research with the School and to facilitate timely completion of dissertations.
 Note: these meetings will not contribute to the overall grading of the Masters degree.

-The deadline of the dissertation is Friday 15 August 2014 (or earlier).
-Two soft-bound or hardbound copies of the dissertation are to be submitted directly to the Graduate Administrator (Helen Kenny).
+The deadline of the dissertation is Friday 14 August 2015 (or earlier).
+An earlier submission date is possible.
+Two soft-bound or hard-bound copies of the dissertation are to be submitted directly to the Graduate Administrator (Helen Kenny) as well as online submission via Blackboard.
 Guidelines on the presentation of dissertations are at the back of this booklet.
 The dissertation will then be assessed by the supervisor and a second reader.